 Plastered Epoxy Flowers

-This work began with a simple image: a crack in a wall where nature insists on growing.
-From that idea, I shaped a vase and flowers emerging from the fractures of plaster — not placed gently on a surface, but embedded into it, as if the wall itself were trying to bloom.
+From that idea, I shaped a vase and flowers emerging from the fractures of the concrete— not placed gently on a surface, but embedded into it, as if the wall itself was the birthpace and a cage.

-The piece takes inspiration from Van Gogh’s Irises, but instead of traditional paint and canvas, I chose epoxy and plaster.
-The materials shift the idea of the classical Natura Morta into something more physical, textured, and contemporary.
+The aesthetic of the piece takes inspiration from Van Gogh’s Irises, but instead of traditional paint and canvas, I chose epoxy and plaster.
+Whereas in a painting, the painter chooses the light source, I chose a material that holds the light and reflects it on its own terms.
 The translucent properties of epoxy allow light to move through the petals and leaves, creating tones and contrasts that evolve depending on the angle and time of day.

 96 x 45 x 5 cm